 Face images can come from two sources: scraping online images or physically capturing faces using cameras.
-Thus we divide existing AFR tools acting at this stage into two sub-categories: preventing scraping of online images and preventing image capture by cameras.
+Image scraping refers to the collection of images posted online that were captured by someone who is not the data collector (e.g. camera is operated by the subject, subject’s friend, etc).
+Picture-taking refers to images taken directly by the data collector.
+Thus we divide AFR tools acting at this stage into two categories: preventing scraping and preventing capture.